Sieep-Coding/sieep-coding.github.io/src/pages/posts/Why-I-Let-GitHub-Actions-Maintain-My-GitHub-Profile-README.md

 | Manual edits           | Drift                 |
 | Bounded automation     | Predictable, safe     |

-Automation should be **surgical**, not aggressive.
+Automation should be surgical, not aggressive.
+Own exactly what you need to own, and nothing more.

 ---

 ## Commit Strategy: Silent When Nothing Changes

-Another subtle but critical choice:

 ```bash
 git commit -m "Updated latest blog posts" || exit 0
 ```

-If nothing changed, the workflow exits cleanly.

-- No failed jobs.
+If nothing changed since the last run, the workflow exits cleanly.
+No failed jobs.
+No noise.
+No pointless commit history full of "no changes" entries.
-- No noise.

 > Automation should disappear when it has nothing to do.

-This keeps the signal clean and avoids the common “CI spam” problem that makes teams distrust automation in the first place.
+This is what keeps teams trusting automation over time.
+CI spam is annoying.
+A workflow that stays quiet when it's not needed is a workflow people trust when it does act.

 ---